defencedigital/moduk-service-manual/src/tools/index.md

 ### Ask for access

-To get access to MOD accounts, ask in the [support channel on Defence Digital Slack](https://defencedigital.slack.com/archives/C02GUNVHBBL).
+To get an account under an MOD licence, [use the request form on Defence Digital Slack](https://defencedigital.slack.com/archives/C02GUNVHBBL).

 On a MODNET device, you can use Slack in your web browser.